hahnp13/ALS6502C-LMANR-Manual/docs/03-Module_4.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 The coefficients allow you rebuild the means from the linear model, just like we did in 2.3.
-In this case, rebuilding the model from the coefficients is not super helpful because they are still on the log-scale and the p-values aren't as meaningful.
+In this case, rebuilding the model from the coefficients is not super helpful because they are still on the log-scale.
+Additionally, the p-values from `summary()` aren't always super meaningful.
 Residual deviance should be about equal to the degrees of freedom.
 More than twice as high is problematic (note: we will come back to this problem when we discuss "overdispersion" in the next section).

 Now let's check assumptions of model by examining residuals: